josh484/readme-creator/README_Sample.md

 [Tests](#tests) <br />
 [Questions](#questions)
 ## Installation
-asdadssdads
+Install the application using the green button on github and choose a variety of ways to install
 ## Usage
-asdasadsasd
+use the application through the use of the terminal
 ## License
 This work is using the license: MIT
 ## Contribution
-asdadsdsdsadasadsdas
+created by Joshua Mendoza
 ## Tests
-asasdsd
+No Tests Currently
 ## Questions
 Github username: josh484 <br />
 [GitHub](https://www.github.com/josh484) <br />
-Reach out to me for additional instructions at: [email@email.com](mailto:email@email.com)
+Reach out to me for additional instructions at: [josh.m.mendoza1@gmail.com](mailto:josh.m.mendoza1@gmail.com)